The Programme in 2026

 In an era of an environmental crisis, the design and development of modern cities, and people's lifestyles, are resulting in an increasing disconnection from Nature, both physically and emotionally.
 This detachment from the natural world deprives communities of the proven social and individual benefits of daily interaction with Nature, and undermines the efforts of ecosystem protection initiatives.
 In this context, architecture can play a pivotal role in fostering positive interaction between built and natural environments as living ecosystems.

-The presentation will call for a transformational change across multiple sectors and reflect on the following: How can the city of the future strengthen the bond between citizens and Nature, to sustain cultural and environmental identities, and enhance social and individual health and well-being?
+How can the city of the future strengthen the bond between citizens and Nature, to sustain cultural and environmental identities, and enhance social and individual health and well-being?

 Oscar Rodriguez